sunnybeta/one4all/algorithms/boyremoore/README.md

 # Boyre-Moore Majority Voting Algorithm

-This is one of the popular optimal algorithms which is used for finding the majority element among the given elements that have more than N/ 2 occurrences.
-This works perfectly fine for finding the majority element which takes 2 traversals over the given elements, which works in **O(N)** time complexity and **O(1)** space complexity.
+This is used for finding the majority element among the given elements that have more than N/ 2 occurrences.
+It works by traversing over the given elements twice and works in `O(N)` time complexity and `O(1)` space complexity.

 ## Idea